Tantre Farm CSA Newsletter

 -How to use: for salads, soups, and light cooking

--How to store: keep in plastic bag or damp towel in refrigerator for up to 1 week
+-How to store: keep in plastic bag in refrigerator for up to 1 week

 -How to store: store in the refrigerator for up to a week.

--How to use: good in French onion soup, great for salads, soups, sandwiches, slices, grilled, or roasted to a caramelized texture.
+-How to use: good in French onion soup, stews, casseroles, etc.

 -How to freeze: if an onion develops soft spots, you can cut it open and remove the soft segment; chop up the rest of the onion and store in freezer bags.
-Very easy, ready to go, and great way to store onions!
+Very easy and great way to store onions!

 -How to store: keep unwashed in cool, dark place in paper bag or breathable container; ideal temperature is 38-48 degrees with high humidity (80-90%).
 A basement or very cool closet will work.
 If too warm or stored with onions or apples, they will shrivel and sprout.

-DAIKON RADISH: You will receive K-N Bravo (looks like an overgrown purple carrot with internal color ranging from pale purple to white with purple streaks; good, sweet, eating quality) and White Daikon (looks like an overgrown white carrot, but blunt-tipped on end, with a lightly mild, radish taste).
+DAIKON RADISH (K-N Bravo): This looks like an overgrown purple carrot with internal color ranging from pale purple to white with purple streaks; good, sweet, eating quality, and will be bagged with watermelon radish and parsnips.

 -How to use: excellent julienned, sliced, used in a salad or tossed with your favorite vinaigrette; good eaten fresh, cooked, or pickled